How does mental health affect men?

-There are many reasons why men may be reluctant to tell anyone how they feel.
-For one, gender roles and the expectations that society places on men are known to make it less likely for them to get help.
-These factors also contribute to poor mental health.
+There are many reasons why men may be reluctant to tell someone how they feel.
+For example, traditional gender roles and the expectations that society places on men can make it less likely for them to get help.
+These factors can also contribute to poor mental health.

-- Check in with them.
-Simply asking how they are or highlighting if you’ve noticed any differences in their behaviour may help.
-Don’t be afraid to ask more than once either.
+- Check in.
+Simply asking how they are or mentioning any differences you’ve noticed in their behaviour may help.
+Don’t be afraid to ask more than once – ask, then ask again.

-- Listen to what they have to say.
+- Listen.
 Having asked if they’re ok, make sure you listen to them if they tell you what’s on their mind.
-You don’t have to have the answers or give advice, but just listening is really valuable.
+Try not to worry if you don’t have the answers or struggle to give advice.
+Just listening and being there is really valuable.

 - Reconnect.
 Make a plan together to catch up again soon.
-Knowing that they have someone who cares could make all the difference.
+Knowing that they have someone who cares could help boost their mood.